Eudossodicnido/Analysis-on-bike-sharing-data/README.md

 We get an immediate confirmation of the chart above.
 We can see that the two groups share a similar pattern (especially from April to December).
 The main difference regards the winter.
 Members are somehow consistent during this season, even though on a descending line (with the peak in April which might be related to COVID, given the fact the data is from 2020), while members are particularly inactive.
-It is interesting to note that from April to August (the peak) the volume of rides increase about 5 times for members while it increases about 12 times for members.
+It is interesting to note that from April to August (the peak) the volume of rides increases about 5 times for members while it increases about 12 times for members.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/69009356/153901145-0b34f84e-f0fa-406e-85d5-f7e1c5988420.png" />